-The shower sump box collects drainage, filters some debris, and discharges the solution overboard (Figure 7-8).
-The sump box is located in the mid-bilge area, accessible through the master stateroom floor hatch.
-Both shower drains, and condensation from the interior air conditioners, run into the sump box.
+Graywater macerator drain boxes (shower sump boxes) collect drainage, filter some debris and discharge the solution overboard (Figure 7-7).
+There are two sump boxes in your Tiara.
+The forward sump box is located in the bilge area, accessible through the atrium floor hatch.
+The shower and head sink drains, and condensation from the V-berth air conditioner run into the forward sump box.